 Wednesday, September 13th

 In the Sous – Chef chapter of the book Kitchen Confidential, Anthony Bourdain said, “Jimmy was a brilliant cook.”
 (John is the character Jimmy Sears in the book.)
 That, along with how he said that Jimmy (John) was cooking for Mariah Carey and Tommy Mottola on the side, gained my instant admiration.
 I love MC!!
-I have to say he looks so much younger than Bourdain.
 I was surprised he had hired him as his garde manger in New York.
 I only know what that is because Chuck Hughes is my favorite chef ever, and that’s the name of his restaurant.
+So, I was really impressed that he was in the book written by one of my favorite culinary heroes.

 The rest of the Welcome Party night was a lot of fun, catching up with other blogger friends, like the super cool Maxene, chatting with Gary the Foodie, and sampling all the many delicious treats provided to us by the team at Feast.
 The patio of OP Wurst was filled with people handing out food and drinks for us.
 My heart was so full for having the opportunity to experience it all, and my stomach was so full from the abundance of delicious tastings!